Skip to content

 Uncovering and prosecuting financial crime is hugely problematic, as money laundering and fraud schemes often involve the development of hugely complex corporate structures, across many borders and legal jurisdictions, designed to bury and protect the assets and details of the ‘mastermind’, or Ultimate Beneficial Owner (UBO).
+For compliance professionals, the work begins with unravelling the conglomeration and following the money to determine the person(s) behind it all.

 In simple terms, the Ultimate Beneficial Owner is the person(s) with the power to control an entity.
+The UBO is further defined by the Financial Action Task Force (FATF).

 The FATF is an intergovernmental organization founded in 1987 on the directive of the G7.
 Also known by its French name, Groupe d’action Financière (GAFI), it was initially formed to combat money laundering and other related threats.
 This mandate was expanded in 2001 to include terrorism financing.

 The FATF has developed 40 recommendations designed to assist countries in battling financial crime.
-As of April 2022, it is reported that 76% of countries have now satisfactorily implemented all 40 recommendations, with 206 jurisdictions passing new laws and regulations to strengthen their compliance with the FATF3.
+As of April 2022, it is reported that 76% of countries have now satisfactorily implemented all 40 recommendations, with 206 jurisdictions passing new laws and regulations to strengthen their compliance with the FATF.

 In its Guidance on Transparency and Beneficial Ownership, the FATF defines UBO as “the natural person(s) who ultimately owns or controls a customer and/or the natural person on whose behalf a transaction is being conducted.
 It also includes those persons who exercise ultimate effective control over a legal person or arrangement.”